chainer/chainerrl/examples/atari/a3c/README.md

 ## Results
 These results reflect ChainerRL  `v0.6.0`.
 The ChainerRL score currently consists of a single run.
 The reported results are compared against the scores from the [Noisy Networks Paper](https://arxiv.org/abs/1706.10295), since the original paper does not report scores for the no-op evaluation protocol.

+**NOTE: These benchmark scores below come from running train_a3c.py and evaluating every 1 million timesteps, as opposed to every 250K timesteps.
+New benchmark results will come soon.**

 | Results Summary ||
 | ------------- |:-------------:|
 | Number of seeds | 1 |